upsidr/importer-vscode-extension/README.md

 ## 📝 Release Notes

-### v0.0.2 - Initial Release, with activation fix
+### v0.0.3 - Initial Release

 > 8th November, 2021

-Fix the startup event handling to ensure command can be run correctly.
+The very first release with minimal implementation.

-### v0.0.1 - Initial Release
+### v0.0.2, v0.0.1

 > 8th November, 2021

-The very first release with minimal implementation.
+Critical bugs were found, which made the extension to be essentially unusable.
+Please do not use this version.